williamtbarker/Learning-RAG/README.md

 # Learning-RAG
-My Journey Learning RAG and other LLM applicatins
+My Journey Learning RAG and other LLM applications